Modern History Playlist

 The committee drafting the Nehru Report met at the Nehru family residence in Allahabad, known as Anand Bhavan.

-It was the first document in Indian history to guarantee a list of Fundamental Rights.
+It was the first document in Indian history to formally demand and guarantee a list of Fundamental Rights.

 Mains Key Points